 San Luis Obispo Area

-San Luis Obispo County is a gorgeous section of California.
-The rolling hills, vast farmlands, rich soil, temperate climate, and cool ocean breezes make the perfect combination of growing great grapes for wines.
+San Luis Obispo is situated in a gorgeous section of Central California.
+The rolling hills, vast farmlands, rich soil, temperate climate, and cool ocean breezes make SLO the perfect destination to spend a day, weekend or entire vacation.
+The drive is spectacular, especially after some good rains when the hills turn a deep green and everything looks so alive.

 The city of Paso Robles is a major player in the states’ winemaking.
 First frequented by travelers wanting to take a dip in the area’s natural hot springs, today’s visitors find a charming, lively downtown district surrounded by a wine region.